 What does 'duty of trust and confidence' mean?

-advice if any of the parties are based outside of England and Wales
+if any of the parties are based outside of England, Wales or Scotland

-This constructive dismissal resignation letter is governed by the law of England and Wales.
+This constructive dismissal resignation letter is governed by the law of England and Wales or the law of Scotland (eg the Employment Rights Act 1996).